saareliad/FTPipe/README.md

 - transformers 2.2.1 for GPT2 and BERT NLP models

 # TODOS
+- compare pipedream partition to our own use their partitioned models to do so
+- add documentation and full training loop
+- finish pipedream partition
+- lstms and packed_sequences are problematic
 - string arguments for functions like nll_loss are not supported with tracing but yes with scripting
 - optional inputs problem